-I received a degree in architecture from UWA in 1991.
-I worked for various architects in both Perth and Melbourne before establishing Ecotecture in 1997.
+My name is Matt Wallwork & I received a degree in architecture from UWA in 1991, worked for several architects in Perth & Melbourne before establishing Ecotecture in 1997.

 I truly believe the best buildings are the result of a great connection with the client.

 In passive solar building design, windows, walls, and floors are made to collect, store, reflect & distribute solar energy, in the form of heat in the winter and solar heat in the summer.